 You never want to run out of gasoline or fuel while using the generator is running.
 The generator will keep putting out power as it comes to a stop, and that means your home’s electrical load could drain the residual magnetic field from the generator’s coils.

-You will not notice anything is wrong when you restart the generator because it will run but it will not actually create power because the coils are dead.
-To reenergize the coils, you may need to take the generator to a repair shop.
+You will not notice anything wrong when you restart the generator because it will run but not create power because the coils are dead.
+You may need to take the generator to a repair shop to reenergize the coils.
 It is possible to do it yourself if you’re mechanically inclined: search online for “remagnetize generator” or “flash generator”.

 8. Inspect Spark Plugs